 The intensity in shaking and damage by this earthquake is illustrated through the map below.
 The highest intensity measured for this earthquake is IV.

-Shaking reported by 12 people
+Shaking reported by 27 people in 2 countries

 Places with most reports: